Harley Davidson and the Marlboro Man: Plot

 The two retreat to the nearby airport and hide in the baggage compartment of a plane.
-One of the agents nearly finds them but they escape to Las Vegas, where they check into a hotel, only to be tracked down by Alexander.
-The two escape to the hotel's roof and jump off into the swimming pool.
-Harley finds out that they've been tracked with a device hidden in the dollar coin given to them by Alexander.
-The two hop a freight train headed east after deactivating the tracker, but Marlboro leaves after telling Harley that they owe it to the dead friends that helped them to go back to LA and settle things.
+They escape to Las Vegas, where they check into a hotel, only to be tracked down by Alexander.
+The two escape to the hotel's roof and jump off into a swimming pool.
+Harley realises that they have been tracked with a device hidden in the dollar coin given to them by Alexander.
+The two hop a freight train headed east after deactivating the tracker, but Marlboro leaves after telling Harley that they owe it to the dead friends who helped them to return to LA and settle things.
 Harley refuses to go and Marlboro jumps off the train.
-Harley has a change of heart, and catches up with Marlboro and they form a plan to meet with Alexander, reactivating the tracker in the coin.
-Alexander traces them to the airplane graveyard, finding the briefcase that contained the money but only finding the dollar coin inside.
-However, he sights Harley and Marlboro nearby and a gunfight ensues.
-Marlboro is able to kill both of Alexander's two remaining men, however, Alexander catches Marlboro and holds him hostage.
+Harley has a change of heart and catches up with Marlboro.
+They plan to meet with Alexander, reactivating the tracker in the coin.
+Alexander traces them to the airplane graveyard, locating the briefcase that contained the money but only finds the dollar coin inside.
+However, he sees Harley and Marlboro nearby and a gunfight ensues.
+Marlboro manages to kill Alexander's remaining men.
+Alexander then catches Marlboro and holds him hostage.
 Harley tries to shoot Alexander and misses, hitting Marlboro.
-Harley finally summons up the aim to hit Alexander and the two finally manage to kill him.
+Harley summons up the aim to hit Alexander and the two kill him.

-The duo bribe Alexander's helicopter pilot into taking them to Wilder's office.
+The duo bribes Alexander's helicopter pilot into taking them to Wilder's office.
 They give Wilder his money back and demand he change the lease on the bar.
 Wilder is unwilling to do so and orders his men to kill them when the pilot, paid off by Harley and Marlboro, appears hovering in his chopper outside.
 He opens fire on the office with the chopper's cannon, killing Wilder's thugs.
 Wilder insults Marlboro's dead father; Marlboro begins to beat him up until Wilder dangles out the window of his office, holding onto Marlboro's disintegrating cowboy boot.
 Harley helps him out, the boot comes apart and Wilder falls to his death.

 Marlboro and Harley part ways at a rodeo, where Marlboro is riding a bull.
-As Harley rides away, he picks up a beautiful female hitchhiker.
+As Harley rides away, he picks up a female hitchhiker.